Ohyoukillkenny/riscv-simulator/README.md

    Select the target to be risc-simulator and then click the green run button.

-Then, you shall get a similar result like the printed CPU status in the session of **How to Work** if you use our sample *exe.txt*.
+Then, you shall get a similar result like the printed CPU status in the session of **How Does it Work** if you use our sample *exe.txt*.

+## Enjoy Yourself

 If everything goes smoothly, it is the time to test your own instruction codes!